 Recruit the Help of a Content Delivery Network

 If you are reducing your website to one server, it may become overwhelmed with requests when multiple users are visiting your website at the same time.
 If these users are in different parts of the world, away from the location of your server, they may experience even further delays.
-This is where a Content Delivery Network (CDN) becomes handy.
+This is where a Content Delivery Network (CDN) like Cloudflare becomes handy.

 A CDN distributes your website to a global network of servers.
 When a user visits your website, they will use the server that is closest to where they are located.
 In some experiments, a CDN was able to decrease loading times by up to 50%.